Qnnie/Booru-Image-Downloader/README.md

 The request above grabs 2 random sfw images from konachan, with the tag 'chinese_dress' <br>

 A list of servicable websites are noted here https://github.com/AtlasTheBot/booru/blob/HEAD/src/sites.json
-## How it works
+## What it does

-The downloader will create a folder in this directory with the tags given.
+The downloader will create a folder in this directory with the tags given and download all the images into that folder.